Friday, 9 November 2018

 Illustration 1: 'The Family'.

-My lifelong Egon Schiele 'obsession' began with seeing a reproduction of 'The Family' (in an art-book that I'd bought in the 1990s).
-His use of line, particularly, evokes a hypersensitive awareness of touch.
-By describing the contours of a human body, each model becomes an exposed object: its presence makes an incision into pictorial space.
-Schiele's mastery of contour-line, however, also transmits enormous emotion and pathos.
+My lifelong Egon Schiele obsession began with seeing a reproduction of 'The Family', in an art-book that I'd bought in the 1990s.
+His use of line evokes an exquisite sense of touch.
+In describing the human outline, the body becomes an exposed object.
+Its presence feels like an incision in space.
+Schiele's mastery of contour-line also transmits enormous emotion and pathos.

 Illustration 2: 'Self Portrait', 1914.